CMPUT301W24T41/TechTitans/README.md

 Attendee Registration: See who is signed up to attend the event.
 Optional Attendance Limits: Optionally limit the number of attendees that can sign up for an event.

+For Administrators
+Event and Profile Management: Ability to remove events, profiles, and images.
+Browse Functionality: Browse through events, profiles, and images for administrative purposes.

 #### Google Maps API Configuration

 This app utilizes the Google Maps API for displaying a dynamic map.
 To use this API in a local build, the following steps must be followed.